Charts and plots for Android

 barRenderer.setBarOrientation(BarRenderer.BarOrientation.SIDE_BY_SIDE);

-By default there is no spacing between bars in the same BarGroup
+By default there is no spacing between bars in the same BarGroup in this mode.
+You can add spacing

 by setting a left and right margin on your BarFormatter instances: